 Bequests (Gifts Through Your Will): Through your will, you can make a specific bequest to Menninger or set aside a percentage of your estate as a charitable gift.
 Bequests of specific non-cash assets are also possible.
 Or, your will can direct that the remaining balance of your estate be set aside for a gift.

 Gift of Your Home, Vacation Home, Farm or Ranch: This type of gift is called a retained life estate gift.
 By making such a gift, you can continue to live in a home you deed to Menninger and can enjoy an income tax deduction.
 After your passing, your home reverts to Menninger, which will use it to support your charitable wishes.

 Another option in this category is an outright gift of real estate, which, in many cases, helps avoid the burden of capital gains taxes.
-A retained life estate gift must conform to the terms of the Menninger Gift Acceptance Policy.

 Life Income Giving: This type of gift instrument includes the charitable gift annuity, the charitable remainder trust, the charitable lead trust and life insurance.
 A brief summary on each is available upon your request.